links-ads/igarss-hotspot-disambiguation/README.md

 # hotspot-disambiguation
-Hotspot Disambiguation for Rapid and Automated Wildfire Detection
+Code and dataset for "Hotspot Disambiguation for Rapid and Automated Wildfire Detection"

+Coming soon!